 I was pleasantly surprised by how well this kept in the fridge overnight.
 I shared the leftovers with Jake and then Kara the two times I made it, but both times I had enough left for a good lunch the next day!

 As mentioned, this salad has some things I consider to be indulgent ingredients, although it's mostly raw brussels sprouts, which are about as nutritious as any salad ingredient you can use.
-But if you're strictly following the South Beach Diet you can make this salad more diet-friendly by switching the bacon grease for olive oil, omitting the dried cranberries, and using sugar-free maple syrup.
 If you're counting carbs, the highest-carb ingredients here are the dried cranberries and the maple syrup.
+If you're strictly following the South Beach Diet you can make this salad more diet-friendly by switching the bacon grease for olive oil, omitting the dried cranberries, and using sugar-free maple syrup.

 Find More Recipes Like This One: